Weary Chileans head for hills as earthquake aftershocks continue

 Iquique is a major copper exporting port and usually bustling commercial town with a duty free zone that attracts goods and merchants from around the world.
 The brightly colored housing of its historic center and beaches are popular with tourists.

-On Thursday the city was almost completely paralyzed, its stores shuttered except for a few kiosks and supermarkets selling basic provisions.
+On Thursday the city was almost completely paralysed, its stores shuttered except for a few kiosks and supermarkets selling basic provisions.

 Many residents are abandoning Iquique entirely for the time being, heading to other homes or friends and relatives in the nearby town of Alto Hospicio, a tsunami-proof 600 meters (2,000 feet) above sea level.